rwb/lesson2/README.md

 3. For the efficiency problem above, convince yourself that the mean is still more efficient than the median even when the sample size is large (i.e., N = 1000).

 4. The idea of bias is that inaccuracy doesn't improve with larger sample sizes.
 Increase the (repeated) sample size by a factor of 2 and see how your conclusions change (if at all).

-5. For the consistency problem, change the population intercept from zero to -0.25 and reestimate the experiments.
-Describe how (if at all) your conclusions change.